-The instantaneous frequency (IF) was introduced by the Carson and Fry~\cite{th19} in 1937 with application to the frequency modulation (FM), and it was defined as derivative of phase of a complex FM signal.
+The instantaneous frequency (IF) was introduced by Carson and Fry~\cite{th19} in 1937 with application to the frequency modulation (FM), and it was defined as the derivative of the phase of a complex FM signal.
 Gabor \cite{DGabor} in 1946 introduced a quadrature method based on the Fourier theory as a practical approach for obtaining the Hilbert Transform (HT) of a signal.
-Ville \cite{JVille} in 1948 defined the IF of a real signal by using Gabor complex extension.
-Shekel \cite{Shekel} in 1953 pointed out ambiguity issue in the IF defined by Ville that there are an infinite number of pairs of instantaneous amplitude (IA) and IF for a complex extension of a given signal.
-Gabor analytic signal (GAS) representation, that has only positive frequencies in the Fourier spectrum which are identical to that of the real signal, is the fundamental principle of time-frequency analysis.
-In order to constrain the ambiguity issue, Vakman \cite{DEVakman} in 1972 had shown that the GAS is the only physically-justifiable complex extension for IA and IF estimation, and proposed the following three conditions to physical reality: (1) amplitude continuity, (2) phase independence of scaling and homogeneity, and (3) harmonic correspondence.
-Vakman also showed that the HT is the only operator that satisfies these conditions, thus, the unique complex extension can be obtained by the GAS representation.
+Ville \cite{JVille} in 1948 defined the IF of a real signal by using the Gabor complex extension.
+Shekel \cite{Shekel} in 1953 pointed out an ambiguity issue in the IF defined by Ville that there are an infinite number of pairs of instantaneous amplitude (IA) and IF for a complex extension of a given signal.
+Gabor analytic signal (GAS) representation, which has only positive frequencies in the Fourier spectrum, and is identical to that of the real signal, is the fundamental principle of time-frequency analysis.
+In order to constrain the ambiguity issue, Vakman \cite{DEVakman} in 1972 had shown that the GAS is the only physically-justifiable complex extension for IA and IF estimation, and proposed the following three conditions to physical reality: (i) amplitude continuity, (ii) phase independence of scaling and homogeneity, and (iii) harmonic correspondence.
+Vakman also showed that the HT is the only operator that satisfies these conditions; thus, the unique complex extension can be obtained by the GAS representation.
 Therefore, almost universally, the HT has been used to construct the GAS representation and time-frequency analysis of a nonstationary signal.
-Several other authors contributed to representation and understanding of IF, Hilbert spectrum analysis, and have shown that there are problems and paradoxes related to the definition of IF \cite{LCohen,th20,th4,th411,rslc1,LoTa,blBB,THS1,rslc9}.
-In this study, using the DCTs and DSTs which are based on the Fourier theory, we propose the Fourier-Singh analytic signal (FSAS) representations.
+Several other authors contributed to the representation and understanding of IF, Hilbert spectrum analysis, and have shown that there are problems and paradoxes related to the definition of IF \cite{LCohen,th20,th4,th411,rslc1,LoTa,blBB,THS1,rslc9}.
+In this study, using the DCTs and DSTs, which are based on the Fourier theory, we propose the Fourier quadrature analytic signal (FQAS) or Fourier-Singh analytic signal (FSAS) representations.
 The proposed FSAS satisfies all the above three conditions of Vakman.